Ericsson/ove-tutorial/README.md

 OVE does not (yet) have any "push" command(s).
 When you want to share these patches upstream, use the normal git workflow!

+By now you should have a brief idea what kind of functionality OVE offers out-of-the box.
+Of course that can never be enough!
+Let's move on to see how simple it is to add customized commands.
+We call them plugins!

 ## Part IV: Plugins

 It's pretty easy to extend OVE with extra commands.
 In this section we will show how [CodeChecker](https://github.com/Ericsson/codechecker) can be added to this project.

-When you do '**source ove**' OVE will search for executable files at the following three directories:
+When you do '**source ove**', OVE will search for executable files at the following three directories:

     $OVE_BASE_DIR/scripts/
     $OVE_PROJECT_DIR/scripts/
     <all repositories>/.ove/scripts/

 All executable files in these three directories will be added to OVE command list.
-Example:
+Here we added an entrypoint for codechecker in the top repo (ove-tutorial):

     $ ls $OVE_PROJECT_DIR/scripts
     codechecker  codechecker.complete  codechecker.help